 where $ X_0\le X_1\le \dots \le X_{N_X-1}$.

-The above local Hamiltonian suitably describes systems at the start and at the end of most quantum protocols, in which the possible interaction between the subsystems takes place only during the protocol.
+The above local Hamiltonian $H$ suitably describes systems at the start and at the end of most quantum protocols, in which the possible interaction between the subsystems takes place only during the protocol.

 We will first consider the case of pure states.
-In order to quantify the degree of entanglement of a pure state $\ket{\psi}$ of system $\Sys$, we use the entropy of entanglement, that is regarded as the standard entanglement measure for pure states~\cite{Vidal2000,Plenio2007} and is equal to the Von Neumann entropy of one of the reduced states, i.e., $\E (\ketn{\psi})= S(\Tr_{A(B)} \{\dyadn{\psi}\})$, where $S(\rho)=-\Tr \{\rho \ln \rho\}$.
+In order to quantify the degree of entanglement of a pure state $\ketn{\psi}$ of system $\Sys$, we use the entropy of entanglement, which is regarded as the standard entanglement measure for pure states~\cite{Vidal2000,Plenio2007} and is equal to the Von Neumann entropy of one of the reduced states, i.e., $\E (\ketn{\psi})= S(\Tr_{A(B)} \{\dyadn{\psi}\})$, where $S(\rho)=-\Tr \{\rho \ln \rho\}$.